leezng/vue-json-pretty/README.md

 # vue-json-pretty

-A Vue.js 2.0 Toolkit for json.
+A Vue.js 2.0 Toolkit for JSON.

 ## Links